Given Trump’s on-going incitement of white supremacists to intimidate voters at the polls, is anyone still wondering why they should vote by mail?

 The Washington Post writes today that a survey of battleground House districts shows Democrats with [a] narrow edge.
+But you know those elections aren’t going to win themselves.
 Thanks to gerrymandering, the votes of people like me who are packed into safe Democratic districts won’t make much difference.
-But there are potentially-swing districts North Carolina.
+But there are potentially-swing districts in North Carolina.
 It’s a much more diverse state than the leaders of the N.C.
 General Assembly would have us believe, and there are still some districts where voters can chose their representatives instead of the other way around.

 If you live in a “swing state” like North Carolina or Texas, or have more than a passing interest in democracy, you are probably aware of how severely Republicans have gerrymandered state and federal electoral districts.
 Rather than voters being able to pick our representatives, they have drawn lines to pick the voters they want, and packed the rest of us into as few districts as possible.
 It’s been remarkably effective and has led to passing legislation like HB2 with total impunity since the GOP leaders know their majority can’t be threatened with the current districts, even though our state actually has way more registered Democrats than Republicans.

 Don’t believe it?
-I just looked up the latest stats from the state board of elections, and as of 7/29/17 we had 39% Democrats, 30% Republicans, 30% unaffiliated, and less than 1% Libertarian.
+I just looked up the latest stats from the NC state board of elections, and as of 7/29/17 we had 39% Democrats, 30% Republicans, 30% unaffiliated, and less than 1% Libertarian.
 (Unaffiliated has been growing rapidly, for good reason.
 Don’t make the mistake of assuming these are centrist voters.)
-Meanwhile our NC senate is 68% Republican and our house representatives are 62% Republican.
+Meanwhile our NC senate is 70% Republican and our house representatives are 60% Republican.